SixteenThousand/Bound/README.md

   future use in a list of "Saved Timers"; Bound can also list those timers

 ### version 1.0.0
+Next, the aim will be to make a basic TUI interface for Bound, and add a couple of useful features to make it more of a full clock app.
+- [ ] Ability to have multiple timers running at the same time
+- [ ] Alarm system
+- [ ] Stopwatch system

+### version 2.0.0
 Next, the aim will be to make tools to analyse data produced and to set a timetable for future work.
 - [ ] Bound can create a calendar showing what work has been done between two